 Bisibele bhath - From the southern state of Karnataka, bisibele bhath is a traditional dish made of rice and toor dal.

 - First and foremost, the rice and dal should be smashed completely and its almost like a porridge.
 So add extra water while cooking rice and if using a pressure cooker (most certainly) keep it for a couple of more extra whistles than you would keep for the regular rice.
 Also, add the mixture to the syrup when it is warm.
 As it cools it thickens and when you add the mixture it the jaggery syrup, the rice grains would again pulp up.
 We need a porridge texture that is smooth and velvety.

 - Also add this cooked mixture after the raw smell from the jaggery syrup is gone.
 So let the syrup boil for sometime in med-low flame until it reaches a sticky state.
-If you touch the consistency of the syrup should have thickened and it will be sticky.
+If you touch the syrup should be sticky and the consistency of the jaggery syrup must have thickened.
 No need of string consistency but make sure the syrup has boiled well.